kyma-project/api-gateway/docs/user/tutorials/01-54-secure-workload-extauth-authorization-code-flow.md

     Check if the APIRule's status is ready:

     ```bash
-    kubectl --namespace=oauth2-proxy get apirules httpbin
+    kubectl --namespace=oauth2-proxy get apirules httpbin -n httpbin-system
     ```

 #### Results
 To access your workload go to `httpbin.$EXPOSE_DOMAIN`.
-You're redirected to Cloud Identity Services first where you need to sign in.
-If the log in is successful, you can access your application (in the sample scenario, you see HTTPBin endpoints).
+You're redirected to Cloud Identity Services first where you need to log in.
+If the login is successful, you can access your application.
+In the sample scenario, the page displays HTTPBin endpoints.